 11. System information

-This section provides your Arch Linux system’s information such as,
+This is most useful feature of Cylon utlity.
+This section provides your Arch Linux system's information such as,

-- Kernel details
+- Kernel details,

-- OS architecture
+- OS architecture,

-- Number of packages by repositories.
+- Number of orphan packages,

 12. Cylon information